sevacode23/webpack-react-typescript-template/readme.md

 # Webpack React TypeScript Template

-This is a template project that uses the following tools, all of which are configured and ready to use:
+This is a template project set up with the following tools:

 - Webpack 5
 - React